 Through research and experimentation, scientists discovered that that children’s natural learning process does not align with how school teach reading.
 The dangerous effects of an improper education system The damage resulting from a misalignment between what children need and what...
 View Article

 A new neurological study shows that just 10 minutes of mild exercise can improve memory function.
 Gretchen Reynolds explores this concept in her article.
-The benefits of exercise on health In the past, there have been multiple studies showing the...
+Photo by João Roger Goes Pereira on Unsplash.
+The benefits of exercise on health In the...
 View Article

 Two decades ago, British linguist Richard Hudson defined hyperpolyglots as people who are fluent in at least 11 languages.
 Hyperpolyglots are rare but have existed for centuries, and neuroscientists are trying to understand the nuances that set them apart from...
 View Article